 Chase Sapphire Reserve (CSR) Card Benefits

-After years of use, I promised friends I would finally share, in detail, why I use the Chase Sapphire Reserve (CSR) credit card for nearly everything I buy—how it benefits me.
+After years of use, I promised friends I would finally share, in detail, why I began using the Chase Sapphire Reserve (CSR) credit card for nearly everything I bought—how it benefited me.

 So I had to think about the Chase Sapphire Reserve credit card for a long time before I knew whether it would be a good fit for my life.
 After all, it might not be a good fit for everyone.

-While soul-searching this, I thought through how I use credit cards for all my travel and living…
+While soul-searching this topic, I analyzed how I use credit cards for travel and living…

 I only use two credit cards (one to charge everything I purchase, the other as a backup)